 Belhaven Home for Mothers and Babies, in Bellevue Hill, was a babies home developed by Sydney businessman LO Bailey in 1942 and run by the Youth Welfare Association.
 Approximately 200 unwed or widowed mothers gave birth at Belhaven or sought assistance there.
 Bailey also gathered babies from nearby maternity hospitals.
 In all, 86 babies remained…

-Hopewood, in Bowral, was a unique children’s home operated by the Youth Welfare Association of Australia (YWAA), which was founded by Leslie Owen Bailey.
+Hopewood, in Bowral, was a children’s home operated by the Youth Welfare Association of Australia (YWAA), which was founded by Leslie Owen Bailey.
 Bailey gathered 86 babies from unmarried mothers from 1942 until 1951 and raised them at Hopewood, and at smaller institutions in New South Wales, using his principles of ‘natural health’.
-Hopewood…
+Hopewood closed…

 Bomaderry Aboriginal Children’s Home, located near Nowra, was established in 1908 by the United Aborigines Mission.
 It was a home for children aged under 10 and ran until 1988.
 As the longest-running Aboriginal Children’s Home in NSW and the first Home to be established for Aboriginal children in NSW, it has been called “the birthplace”…

-Scarba House for Children at Bondi was opened in 1965.
-It was previously known as Scarba Welfare House for Children.
+Scarba House for Children at Bondi was the new name given in 1965 to what was previously called Scarba Welfare House for Children.
 It was run by the Benevolent Society of New South Wales and was a home for babies and small children.
-During the 1970s it developed a range of early childhood programmes.
-Scarba stopped providing residential…
+During the 1970s it developed a range of early childhood programs.
+Scarba…

-Scarba Welfare House for Children at Bondi was run by the Benevolent Society and was previously known as the Scarba Welfare House for Women and Children.
-It was a home for babies and small children, most of whom were short-term residents.
-In 1965, the name changed to Scarba House for Children.
-In the years 1917…
+Scarba Welfare House for Children at Bondi was run by the Benevolent Society.
+Previously it known as the Scarba Welfare House for Women and Children as it also provided accommodation for mothers together with their infants.
+From around the end of 1920 Scarba was a home for babies and small children, most of whom were…

 The Scarba Welfare House for Women and Children at Bondi was opened in 1917 by the Benevolent Society of New South Wales as a home for women and babies.
 In 1920, the Board of the Benevolent Society decided to devote Scarba entirely to the care of young children and the name was changed to Scarba…